Dingo-Seven/UK-Happy-Hardcore-Resources/UK-Hardcore-Sample-Packs.md

 - [Mega Collection](https://samples.kb6.de/downloads.php)

 There's def more out there, but I have yet to discover them, feel free to add on any other ones that you know of.

-If you use Splice or any other sample subscription service, you can use samples from an array of genres such as Trance, Techno, Drum n Bass, and Dubstep for the drums.
-It is cool to mesh hardcore with other genres such as Rock, Kawaii Future Bass, the works.
-Getting samples like fx, ambiance, and the like from many other genres is worth experimenting with.
-I personally like the KSHMR packs for drum fills, fx, and the occasional Uplifting Trance kick.

-I heavily advise learning sound design for things like acid, pads, and leads.
-If it sounds good, it's good :D

-Have fun in your productions!